 To start creating subtitles is simple.
-Play the video (play button or TAB), listen to the video or audio, click into the subtitle editing area, and type what you hear.
+Play the video (play button or TAB), listen to the video or audio, and type what you hear.
 Hit Enter to save the subtitle.
 Note: Wherever you hit Enter, the subtitle will be placed behind the red timeline marker.

 Try to avoid long sentences.
 A subtitle can range in size, however, you typically do not want a subtitle that is more than two lines and longer than 88 characters.
 Just think how you would read it.

 If you need to rewind to hear something again, you can use the video scrub bar, grab and drag the timeline, or use the hotkey SHIFT + TAB (we'll get into more hotkeys later).

 Keep going until the two minutes of your chunk are done.
 Now it's editing time!

 When you edit subtitles, you can fix any text, split and merge subtitles, and adjust the timing of the subtitles.

 One key editing job is making sure each subtitle lines up with the audio.
 Also make sure the subtitles aren't too long, or are just a flash on the screen.

 Auto-captions will require more editing of the text.
 Words can be misheard by the speech-to-text algorithm.
 It sometimes doesn't add correct punctuation, capitalize words, and names can be misspelled.